mikelee3/blog/README.md

 # Project Overview

-This project is a simple implementation of this JPA Buddy Guide, with a couple of shortcut and additions.
+This project is a partial implementation of this JPA Buddy Guide, with some modifications.
+This version actually uses Lombok's equals and hashcode, againts the JPA Buddy recommendations, but is very specific with the fields that are being used.
+It uses the natural id if there is one, or implements a UUID in the cases where there is not one, and the UUID becomes the natural id.
+Then the Lombok fields for equals and hashcode are configured to only use the fields from the natural id.
+Right now the tests pass, but it is possible there are issues that haven't yet been thought of.

 https://jpa-buddy.com/guides/best-practices-and-common-pitfalls-of-using-lombok-with-jpa/